5 Jul 2021

 Mary to the Bay Rail Trail (13.5km)

-When the light hits the water just right and you have a cold one in your hand, the Urangan Pier is a sight to behold.
+When the light hits the water just right, the Urangan Pier is a sight to behold.
 What appears to be a neverending jetty stretches for nearly a kilometre into the blue of the Pacific Ocean.
 With dolphins and schools of fish below, the vista is a welcome reward at the end of this peaceful ride.

-Beginning in Hervey Bay, cycle past the historical village & museum, through the beautiful botanic gardens and finally onto the Urungan Pier where you can take for a well-earned rest.
-There are several shops along the esplanade where you can purchase fish & chips; the perfect way to watch the sun go down as you contemplate your ride.
+Beginning in Hervey Bay, cycle past the historical village & museum, through beautiful botanic gardens and finally onto the Urungan Pier.
+There are several shops along the esplanade where you can eat fish & chips; the perfect way to watch the sun go down as you contemplate your ride.

 Trail: Mary to the Bay Rail Trail